mcfnord/rml/src/busto.md

 <hr>

-3‘5 Conlee’s resume indicates that she “Designed and drafted content for the website and for advertising brochures” for the law firm that employed her immediately prior to her job at the PCPAO.
+<sup>36</sup> Conlee’s resume indicates that she “Designed and drafted content for the website and for advertising brochures”
+for the law firm that employed her immediately prior to her job at the PCPAO.

+# See The Trifecta

 This allegation and hiring process presents an opportunity to explain more fully the “trifecta,” the criteria Lindquist uses to assess the performance of his staff.
 As noted, Lindquist implemented a new performance evaluation form that emphasized a set of “core values,” which have come to be known as the “trifecta:”

-I Good Worker — Consistently carries out duties of the job, meets expectations, and performs professionally.
+<ul><li>Good Worker — Consistently carries out duties of the job, meets expectations, and
+performs professionally.

-I Good Colleague - Consistently promotes good will, supports co-workers, and treats them respectfully and professionally.
+<li>Good Colleague - Consistently promotes good will, supports co-workers, and
+treats them respectfully and professionally.

-I Good Emissa_ry for the Office — Consistently represents the office well with members of the justice system and the community at large, advances goals of the ofiice, and acts professionally.
+<li>Good Emissary for the Office — Consistently represents the office well with
+members of the justice system and the community at large, advances goals of the ofiice, and acts professionally.</ul>

-Note that only one of these three values focuses on good work; two of them instead focus on relationships, both within and outside the office.
+Note that <mark>only one of these three values focuses on good work</mark>; two of them instead focus on relationships, both within and outside the office.
 In the case of the Misdemeanor hiring process, Lindquist emphasized the fact that the successful candidate was a good colleague, in. , she got along well with her coworkers.
 I find that the candidate’s “cute” appearance for